gerixx/jcodeddi/README.md

 An application context is represented by a named `Injection` instance.
 The dependency injector named 'myapp' is created with `Injector.getContext("myapp")`.
 Beans of an application context are always referenced by their classes.
+Its `Dependency` members are the deputies for the referred service beans during compilation.
-The 'magic' happens when a bean like `A` is instantiated by the injector, then also its `Dependency` objects are instantiated.
+The 'magic' happens when a bean like `A` is instantiated by the injector, then also its `Dependency` fields are instantiated.
-Every `Dependency` object instantiates the referenced service bean and stores it, this results in a cascading creation of the complete dependency tree with root bean `A` when executing `...makeBeans(A.class)`.
+Every `Dependency` object instantiates the referenced service bean and stores it, this results in a cascading creation of the complete dependency graph with root bean `A` when executing `...makeBeans(A.class)`.

 `Dependency<B> b` acts as a proxy and returns with `b.get()` the service bean `B`.
 The `Dependency` constructor requires as first argument the client bean as type of the interface `Dependent`, and second the service class.

-`Injector#makeBeans(clz)` creates the dependency tree and starts recursive instantiation of all beans beginning with `clz`.
+`Injector#makeBeans(clz)` creates the dependency graph and starts recursive instantiation of all beans beginning with `clz`.

 When using the `Injector` API every bean can be addressed by its class.
 For example to retrieve bean `A` use `Injector.getContext("myapp").getBean(A.class);`.